 Introducing these new potential targets does challenge the research community by the extraordinary complexity of their biological activities.
 Since the interaction between a protein and its receptor triggers a cascade of signals and the response of the cell is dependent on this pathway activation, it is essential to be able to identify and quantify this reaction.
-By utilizing functional and biologically relevant cell based assays - where both the binding event as well as the resulting signaling cascade can be established and translated into a quantifiable units - these reactions can be mapped, monitored and measured.
+By utilizing functional and biologically relevant cell-based assays - where both the binding event as well as the resulting signaling cascade can be established and translated into a quantifiable unit - these reactions can be mapped, monitored, and measured.

 Scientists developing cell-based assays for these high-profile drug targets face several challenges, including long development time, low specificity, and low throughput due to long and cumbersome assay protocols.
 The iLite Platform offers cell-based assays that enable the study and targeting of human interleukin proteins and their receptors while addressing these issues.
 The assays are designed to be highly specific, with:

 This enables their broad usage in applications such as functional screening, functional characterization, QC lot release (potency) assays, and neutralizing antibody studies.